NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 <a name="cli-clone-jupyterlab"></a>

-#### Clone a JupyterLab Workspace
+#### Clone a JupyterLab Workspace Within the same Namespace

-The NetApp DataOps Toolkit can be used to near-instantaneously provision a new JupyterLab workspace (within a Kubernetes cluster) that is an exact copy of an existing JupyterLab workspace or JupyterLab workspace snapshot.
+The NetApp DataOps Toolkit can be used to near-instantaneously provision a new JupyterLab workspace (within the same Kubernetes namespace) that is an exact copy of an existing JupyterLab workspace or JupyterLab workspace snapshot.
 In other words, the NetApp DataOps Toolkit can be used to near-instantaneously clone a JupyterLab workspace.
 The command for cloning a JupyterLab workspace is `netapp_dataops_k8s_cli.py clone jupyterlab`.

 Note: Either -s/--source-snapshot-name or -j/--source-workspace-name must be specified.
 However, only one of these flags (not both) should be specified for a given operation.
 If -j/--source-workspace-name is specified, then the clone will be created from the current state of the workspace.
 If -s/--source-snapshot-name is specified, then the clone will be created from a specific snapshot related the source workspace.